Your Financial Guide to Moving to a New State

 Look for employment after moving

 If you have a financial cushion, you might not have to deal with the stress of moving across the country and looking for a job at the same time.
 Once you’ve moved, it will be easier to coordinate interviews with prospective employers and you will be able to list that location on your resume and LinkedIn profile.

 The downside is that you might have a longer gap in employment if you quit your previous job and move before you secure a new position.
 The typical job search is about three months but can be six months or longer for executives at the vice president level and above.

-The Estimated Cost of Moving to a New State (Dallas, Texas, to Chicago, Ill.)
+The Estimated Cost of Moving (Dallas, Texas, Chicago, Illinois)

 Budget and Save for Your Move

 The average cost of a cross-country move is $3,500, which is based on an average weight of 7,000 pounds (seven rooms) and a traveling distance of 1,000 miles.
 The cost varies depending on factors like the size of a household and the traveling distance.